bright/new-www/_posts/2017-10-09-quick-look-on-a-strategy-pattern-using-swift.md

 <script src="https://gist.github.com/k8mil/69fbffb20630cd273ed84a5ee2149f90.js"></script>

-Now, as you can see - both classes conforms to an `ImageRepresentation` protocol but they are differ by an implementation.
-Each class represents different STRATEGY.
+Now, as you can see - both classes conforms to the `ImageRepresentation` protocol but they differ in implementation.
+Each class represents a different **strategy**.

 ## Create client

-The last thing - create a client that uses one of the `ImageRepresentation` strategies.
+The last thing - creating a client that uses one of the `ImageRepresentation` strategies.

 <script src="https://gist.github.com/k8mil/5b44740021d9bba904cda4de47939e94.js"></script>